Composite Doors Explained: Benefits, Types, and Costs

 • Door Style & Glazing: A solid door costs less than one with intricate glazed panels.

-• Colour & Finish: Standard colours (like white) are more affordable than custom colours (like Anthracite Grey) or dual-colour options.
+• Colour & Finish: Standard colours are more affordable than custom foils.

 • Hardware: A premium stainless-steel bar handle will cost more than a standard lever.